 Contrary to popular belief, ironing clothes is not a simple or easy task; it is actually a tedious chore that most people would rather avoid.
 Ironing can become very frustrating if the right techniques are not followed.
-You might have to go over the same areas again to get them to look right or accidentally burn your fingers while ironing your favorite shirt, not to mention burning or ruining some of your best clothes due to heat adjusting errors.
+You might have to go over the same areas again to get them to look right, or you might accidentally burn your fingers while ironing your favorite shirt, not to mention burning or ruining some of your best clothes due to heat adjustment errors.

 Ironing can certainly be difficult for some people.
 That is why in this article, we will walk you through the most important ironing tips and techniques that will help you avoid errors and get the best results.

 CHOOSE THE RGHT TEMPERATURE FOR THE TYPE OF GARMENT